 Leverage fit-for-purpose IT service technology

 While great IT support people are the key ingredient for great service, the IT service management (ITSM) tool – and the available automation capabilities in particular – can definitely help to deliver a superior customer experience.
 If your organization is still reliant on a homegrown help desk tool for IT support, then it probably has a great opportunity to improve things – with technology-based efficiencies likely to far outweigh the new software cost.

 Use self-service capabilities to improve the employee experience

-Not only does self-service provide an alternative channel, but access to self-help in particular can also speed things up from a customer perspective.
+Not only does self-service provide an alternative channel for the IT service desk, but access to self-help in particular can also speed things up from a customer perspective.
 After all, no one likes waiting longer in a phone queue (to speak with an agent) than the time it talks to actually receive the information being sought.

 Get your IT service desk metrics right

 Too many IT service desks, and IT departments, measure the wrong things.
 Or they measure so many things that they can’t see what’s really important.
 Plus, they might use metrics that inadvertently drive the wrong people behaviors.
 To deliver a truly great service, an IT service desk needs to understand what really matters to its customers and then to use IT support metrics that allow its performance to be understood and identify improvements to be acted upon as necessary.